 The many Rotarians who have taken the time to host students each year are what has made Rotary Vocational Days a success.

 Also, this program could not have succeeded without the assistance of the counselors at each of the schools.

 Rotarians and Friends of Rotary who would like to host a student should print and submit a copy of the following application.

 Download filled example Vocational Days Application

 Download Vocational Days Application as DOC.

-A 2013 schedule memo was sent to school counselors.
+In 2013 the following schedule memo was sent to school counselors.

 DOWNLOAD Counselor Memo as PDF.